Amena99/MyAmazonne/README.md

 ### Overview
 This app is the basic workflow of an online store.
 The App uses MySql to store all inventory data.
+Click [here](https://youtu.be/WYq4oAi5YlQ) for a video walk-through.

 **Basic WorkFlow**